MarSegu/oop_python/README.md

 # oop_python
-This repository contains an OOP python exercise
+This repository contains different python exercises, from basic to complex.